 The items in the teacher-administered testlets do not limit response modes to certain types of expressive communication; all response modes are allowed.
 Test administrators may need to represent response options outside of the system to maximize the student's ability to respond.
-For example, for students who use eye-gaze technology to communicate, test administrators may represent the response options in an alternate format or layout to ensure the student can indicate a clear response.
+For example, for a student who uses eye-gaze technology to communicate, the test administrators may represent the response options in an alternate format or layout to ensure the student can indicate a clear response.
+The test administrator must be familiar with the student's typical modes of expressive communication because any mode for communicating a response is acceptable.